 Step 3 – In the dropdown menu, choose “Section”, name your template (this can be any name; we used “Mega Menu Item 1”), and click “Create Template”.
 This will create your new template and open an Elementor editor.

-Step 4 – In Elementor editor, add a “Section” and the “Shortcode” widget.
+Step 4 – In the Elementor editor, add a “Section” and the “Shortcode” widget.
 Add the following WooCommerce code to the shortcode widget:

 [product_categories number=”4″ columns=”4″ hide_empty=”0″ orderby=”name” order=”desc”]